 - Practice recycling, upcycling, and composting so that your family produces the least amount of garbage possible.
 See if you can eliminate the need to pay for garbage collection.

-- Instead of buying that new car or taking that luxury vacation, repair your current vehicle and take a vacation that costs less so you can save that money.
+- Save as much money as possible now.
+Instead of buying that new car or taking that luxury vacation, repair your current vehicle and take a vacation that costs less so you can save that money.

 Thoroughly go through your home and belongings.
-If you own things you aren’t using frequently, consider selling those items and either put the money into savings, or use it to buy supplies or pay off debt.
+If you own things you aren’t using frequently, consider selling those items.
+Items you sell will bring in money that you can put into savings, or use to buy supplies or pay off debt.